Ukrainian Helsinki Group: Details

-Since 1977, the Ukrainian Helsinki Group foreign affiliate began its activities with the participation of Petro Hryhorenko, Nadiya Svitlychna, Leonid Plyushch.
+In 1977, the Ukrainian Helsinki Group's foreign affiliate began operating with the participation of Petro Hryhorenko, Nadiya Svitlychna, and Leonid Plyushch.
 Later, Nina Strokata Karavanska and Nadiya Svitlichna began to host the human rights themed radio programs on Svoboda radio.

 From the very early days, the group endured the repressions of Soviet authorities.
 In February 1977 the authorities began to arrest members of the Ukrainian Helsinki Group, and within two years all the founding members were tried and sentenced to exile or imprisonment for 7 to 10 years.

 At the end of 1979, six members of the group were forced to emigrate, while other Ukrainian dissidents were not allowed to do so.
 Soviet authorities used punitive medicine: some Ukrainian Helsinki Group members (Oksana Meshko, Vasyl Stus, Petro Sichko and his son Vasyl) were threatened with committal to a psychiatric unit.
 Hanna Mykhailenko, who was a sympathizer of the Group, was detained in a psychiatric hospital in 1980.
 Bad conditions in Soviet camps and prisons caused the deaths of UHG members Oleksiy Tykhy and Vasyl Stus later on.

 In 1982, the 'Initiative Group for the Defense of Believers and the Church' was established, which considered itself a part of the Helsinki movement in Ukraine.
 Its organizers, Yosyp Terelia and Vasyl Kobryn, were both sentenced in 1985.

 Some political prisoners from outside of Ukraine (Mart Niklus, an Estonian, and Viktoras Petkus, a Lithuanian) announced their symbolic membership in the Group in 1983.

 By 1983, the Ukrainian Helsinki Group had 37 members, of whom 22 were in prison camps, 5 were in exile, 6 emigrated to the West, 3 were released and were living in Ukraine, 1 (Mykhailo Melnyk) committed suicide.

 On July 7, 1988, members of the group established and officially registered the Ukrainian Helsinki Association which in 1990 transformed itself into the Ukrainian Republican Party.
 In 2004, the Ukrainian Helsinki Human Rights Union was established as an association of public human rights organizations.

 Members

-By the estimations of Vasyl Ovsiienko, the Group involved 41 persons in total.
+According to estimates by Vasyl Ovsiienko, the group involved 41 people in total.
 About 27 of them were sentenced by Soviet authorities to prisons and camps directly for their membership in the association.
 They spent altogether about 170 years in prisons, mental hospitals and in exile.